yumiki/squarevaluation/Readme.md

 # Improvement
 Possible improvement:
 - Relocate and reorganize all the mappers, they should not be inside domain layer
-- Create libraries to improve the modulability of the app
+- Create libraries to improve the modularity of the app
 - Improve current position display
 - Inject ThemeManager
 - Make home screen floating elements like PositionHistoryCard and floating buttons move when the square is on them